datasciencecampus/statschat-global/README.md

 which is prompted to write an answer to the original question, if it can, using only the information contained within the documents.

-For this prototype, relevant web pages are scraped and the data stored in `data/bulletins`, the docstore / embedding store that is created is likewise in local folders and files, and the LLM is either run in memory or accessed through VertexAI.
+For this prototype, relevant web pages with PDF's are scraped and the data stored in `data/pdf_downloads`, the docstore / embedding store that is created is likewise and stored in `data/db_langchain` and/or `data/db_langchain_latest`.
+The LLM is either run in locally with `generate_local.py`, in an API with `main_api_local.py` (both backend) or with a flask app (frontend).

 ## Step 1: Vector store
 > [!NOTE]